 How Does a Sarcomatoid Diagnosis Affect Treatment?

-Most patients with pleural mesothelioma are treated based on the stage of cancer and tumor location, but sarcomatoid cancer can be more aggressive than other types.
+Most patients are treated based on the stage of mesothelioma and tumor location, but sarcomatoid cancer can be more aggressive than other types.

 Obtaining an accurate sarcomatoid diagnosis provides important information to your medical team for planning treatment.